Slavery and Human Trafficking Statement 2025

 In the next year, we will:

-- begin the process of updating our standard purchasing terms to align with best practice, particularly in the areas of risk management and compliance (including on modern slavery)
+- Continue to review the suite of procurement contracts to align with best practice, particularly in the areas of risk management and compliance (including modern slavery).